SihanWang-WHU/Explainable-Adaptive-Weight-Tuning-for-In-Context-Learning/visualization/README.md

 The sequence of models, squad → covid → spanish, reflects an increasing distance from the original fine-tuning task, which can be observed through weight visualizations.

 **From the evaluation results, it is clear that the model fine-tuned on squad performs best across all evaluation metrics, followed by the covid model, and finally, the spanish model.**

+i add new images, you can use:

+eval_all or eval_em and eval_f1 for evaluation metrics
+train_all for training metrics